alukosdev/ccsp/index.md

 ## Donate

 I do my best to ensure these notes are actively updated and actively.
 This is a community project and I intend on keeping it that way.
-I would not ask nor expect anyone to contribute monetarily; however, if you are interested in helping out, please subscribe to one of our [Patreon tiers](https://patreon.com/alukos){ target="_blank" }.
+I would not ask nor expect anyone to contribute monetarily.
+If you are interested in helping out, please subscribe to one of our [Patreon tiers](https://patreon.com/alukos){ target="_blank" }. :heart:

 ## Additional Resources